 Uber changed the game.
 Though initially for taxis, Uber gives customers the ability to have full visibility over where their driver is.
 Customers can follow the driver through a real-time map to know exactly when they arrive.
 Now, consumers are starting to expect this kind of visibility for all services, including deliveries.

 As with other new challenges, customers have been the major driving force for increased efficiency.
 Among other reasons, the requirement for increased efficiency is predicated on the desire for faster deliveries.
 On-demand has penetrated every industry and business, and online retail is no exception.

-Efficiency can be increased throughout the supply chain, but when talking about the last mile, especially with regards to same-day/on-demand delivery, technology is the key.
+Efficiency can be increased throughout the supply chain, but when talking about last mile delivery solutions, especially with regards to same-day/on-demand delivery, technology is the key.
 Things such as automatically dispatching to the right delivery person, in the right area, at the right time can help increase efficiency and decrease delivery time.

 A frictionless delivery experience helps streamline efficiency and cut costs.
 One of the greatest sources of friction during last mile delivery is dealing with customer inquiries about their delivery and requests about how it should be delivered (“don’t ring the door bell,” for example).